Housing Conditions Handbook

 • Move things out of the way to help the inspector see what repairs are needed.

 Point out areas and problems the inspector may not have noticed.
 If the inspector doesn't see the problems, they may tell the judge that there aren't any problems.
-Your landlord, the landlord's lawyer, or both will likely be in your home for the inspection.
+Your landlord or someone who works for them may come to your home for the inspection.

 What Are Status Hearings?

 You will have status hearings once every few weeks until all of the repairs are made.
-You and your landlord will tell the judge about the progress of repairs and what still needs repair.
-At the end of each hearing, the Judge will set a date for the next one.
+You and your landlord will tell the judge about the progress of repairs and what still needs to be done.
+At the end of each hearing, the judge will set a date for the next one.

 If you need to reschedule a status hearing, call the Court Clerk at (202) 879-1133 as soon as possible.
 Explain you can't make it to your status hearing.
 Ask to reschedule.